StackVista/stackstate-docs/stackpacks/integrations/aws/opentelemetry.md

 ![Change Region](../../../.gitbook/assets/otel_change_region.png)

-Verify that there is a **Lambda Layer** called `stackstate-otel-nodejs`.
+Verify that there is a Lambda Layer called `stackstate-otel-nodejs`.

 {% hint style="info" %}
 **If the Lambda Layer is not present:**

   - The AWS StackPack CloudFormation Template installed may not be the latest one containing the Lambda Layer.
-Follow the [AWS StackPack](../../../../stackpacks/integrations/aws/aws.md) documentation to verify the installation of this StackPack.
+Follow the [AWS StackPack](/stackpacks/integrations/aws/aws.md) documentation to verify the installation of this StackPack.
   - Lambda Layers are **AWS REGION** based.
-This means that if the [AWS StackPack](/stackpacks/integrations/aws/aws.md) CloudFormation template is currently deployed in another region other than where the targeted Lambda lives, the [AWS StackPack](/stackpacks/integrations/aws/aws.md) CloudFormation template should also be deployed inside the same region as the targeted Lambda.
+This means that the AWS StackPack CloudFormation template should also be deployed inside the same region as the targeted Lambda.
+If the CloudFormation template is currently deployed in another region other than where the targeted Lambda lives.
 {% endhint %}

-Go to the [Lambda functions](https://console.aws.amazon.com/lambda/home#/functions) page and navigate to the Lambda that you wish to add OpenTelemetry support to.
+Go to the [Lambda functions \(console.aws.amazon.com\)](https://console.aws.amazon.com/lambda/home#/functions) page and navigate to the Lambda that you wish to add OpenTelemetry support to.

 Underneath the **Code** tab, scroll down to the **Layers** section and click **Add a layer** on the right-hand side.